 Cloudstreet’s Set Lunch has you on cloud nine

 Getting the ball rolling were these balls of beetroot with goat cheese.
 Not a huge fan of beetroot, but these were truly indulgent little morsels.
 The distinct beetroot profile mingled beautifully with the robustness of the goat cheese.

 Dressed up in a robe of puffed quinoa, the gratifying rice-cracker-like texture tied the ingredients together impeccably.
 A good introduction to the Cloudstreet meal.

 The next appetiser of smoked Japanese tomatoes and burrata also made me swoon.
 These ruby jewels simply exploded with a divine juicy sweetness.
 A small drizzle of olive oil fragrance opened up the flavours whilst forming an exquisite pool of nectar with the juices.

 A mound of burrata swam in that amber pool, getting doused in its luxurious flavours.
-The combination of savoury richness and the tomatoes’ smoky sweetness was simply an euphoric meeting of flavours.
+The combination of savoury richness and the tomatoes’ smoky sweetness was simply a euphoric meeting of flavours.

 Exquisite flavour pairing with good Meat

-The New Zealand venison was tender with good amount of flavour.
-Traces of gameyness were all scant from the ingenious mix of Japanese components like wasabi and umeboshi.
+Next on the Cloudstreet agenda was the New Zealand venison, that was tender with a good amount of flavour.
+Traces of gameyness were scant from the ingenious mix of Japanese components like wasabi and umeboshi.